 The Risk of Altitude Sickness in Peru

+Although it's hard to determine exactly how at-risk you are to altitude sickness in Peru, you'll want to take precaution in any case.
 Altitude sickness can strike even the fittest, healthiest traveler.
-As soon as you pass the 8,000 feet mark, you are at risk from acute mountain sickness (AMS), the mildest and most common form of the condition.
+As soon as you pass the 8,000-foot mark, you are at risk for acute mountain sickness (AMS), the mildest and most common form of the condition.

 More severe forms also exist: high altitude pulmonary edema (HAPE) and high altitude cerebral edema (HACE).
-Both can occur near 8,000 feet, but are more common at heights of about 12,000 feet (3,600m) and over.
+Both can occur near 8,000 feet but are more common at heights of about 12,000 feet (3,600m) and higher.

 There is no way to know beforehand if you are susceptible to altitude sickness.
 According to the Centers for Disease Control and Prevention, “how a traveler has responded to high altitude previously is the most reliable guide for future trips, but is not infallible.”